 - House points (1 at a time).

 - Weekly certificates/ awards/nominations newsletter publication

 - Hot chocolate club

 - Gold award (secret and public)

-- Parents informed (text, phone call, secret post card)
+- Parents informed (text or phone call)

 - HOS 'gold stickers'

 Gold Awards!

-25 Take your place in the frame of fame!
-50 Take your token and exchange it for a little slice of reading magic!
-75 Golden Ticket!
-Hold on to your golden ticket and you will be invited to a special golden event!
-100 £50 Amazon Voucher to be spent by the child for the benefit of the whole class.
+25 within an academic year Take your place on the Wall of Fame!
+Take your token and exchange it for a little slice of reading magic!
+100 within an academic year £40 Amazon Voucher to be spent by the child for the benefit of the whole class. £10 youcher for the pupil.